mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/Dashboard/dashboard.md

 depending on whether there is currently a track recording, a selected track and/or a route.

 If a track has multiple segments, then it gets two dashboard entries, one for the whole track and the second for one of the segments.
-The segment can by changed by tap on the desired segment.
+The segment can be changed by tap on the desired segment.
 The next example illustrates a track with two segments:

 <img src="./MultiSegment1.png" width="400" />&nbsp;
 <img src="./MultiSegment2.png" width="400" />&nbsp;

-As we can see here the total values correspond to the sum of the segment values.
+The total values of the track correspond to the sum of the segment values.